Martin Škrtel: After professional career

-In August 2022 he left Spartak to fulfil his promise and finish his career at his childhood club FK Hajskala Ráztočno playing a local league in Prievidza.
+In August 2022, Škrtel left Spartak Trnava to fulfil his promise and finish his career at his childhood club FK Hajskala Ráztočno playing a local league in Prievidza.
+On 19 September 2024, Škrtel was named at the press conference as the new sporting director of DAC 1904 Dunajská Streda.
+After resigning from his position at Dunajská, Škrtel became a sports director at FC Spartak Trnava on 10 March 2025.

+Managerial career

+On 18 November 2025, after the sacking of Michal Ščasný, it was announced that Škrtel would be the new manager of Spartak Trnava alongside other members of the coaching staff.

 International career

-Škrtel played international football for Slovakia youth teams, before making his debut in the senior squad in 2004.
-He was selected in Slovakia's squad for the 2010 FIFA World Cup, the country's first as an independent nation.
-He played a crucial part in the team's 3–2 win over reigning champions Italy as he played in every match of their World Cup campaign, which saw Slovakia reach the round-of-16, where they lost to the eventual runners-up, the Netherlands. Škrtel captained Slovakia through UEFA Euro 2016 qualifying which saw the Slovaks defeat defending champions Spain en route to qualifying for the final tournament in France, where they achieved the Round of 16, beating Russia and tying with England.
+Having represented Slovakia at various youth levels, Škrtel debuted for the senior squad against Japan at the 2004 Kirin Cup.
+He was selected in Slovakia's squad for the 2010 FIFA World Cup and UEFA Euro 2016, serving as captain in the latter.

-Škrtel is the third most frequently capped player in the history of Slovakia and on 13 October 2018 he collected his 100th cap in the national team, becoming the third player in Slovak history to do so, in a derby match against Czech Republic in Trnava, in the same match, when Marek Hamšík became the most capped player in Slovakian history.
+On 13 October 2018, Škrtel earned his 100th cap in a home friendly match against Czech Republic in Trnava, becoming the third most-capped Slovak footballer.

 On 22 February 2019, Škrtel announced his retirement from international football at the age of 34, along with another national team defender Tomáš Hubočan and forward Adam Nemec.
-The trio shared a farewell game on 13 October 2019 in a friendly against Paraguay, which coincided with a national team return to Tehelné pole, after 10 years. Škrtel played in the starting XI as a captain and was substituted by Denis Vavro after some 30 minutes.
-Vavro is known for naming Škrtel as one of his footballing idols.
+The trio shared a farewell game on 13 October 2019 in a friendly match against Paraguay, which coincided with a national team return to Tehelné pole after 10 years. Škrtel played in the starting XI as a captain and was replaced by Denis Vavro after 30 minutes.
 Slovakia tied the game 1–1.

 Style of play

 Škrtel is known as a strong centre-back with significant aerial ability.
 Lucas Leiva has stated that he “is really strong and he gives the midfield confidence” owing to his quality.
-Sami Hyypia expressed his belief that Škrtel had quickly shown that he was “very athletic” and that he could “play the ball”.
-In 2013, Škrtel was voted No. 59 on Liverpool fan poll ‘100 Players who Shook the Kop’.
+Sami Hyypiä expressed his belief that Škrtel had quickly shown that he was “very athletic” and that he could “play the ball”.

+Personal life

+On 7 October 2011, Škrtel and his wife Barbora Škrtelová welcomed a son named Matteo.